litex-hub/linux-on-litex-rocket/README.md

       --with-ethernet --with-sdcard
    ```

-   Unlike the `digilent_nexys4ddr`, the built-in SDCard reader on this board does
+   Unlike the `digilent_nexys4ddr`, the built-in SDCard reader on this board
-   not have a card-detect pin, so the SDCard must be inserted when the kernel
+   does not have a card-detect pin, so the SDCard must be inserted when the
-   boots, and can't be ejected while the kernel runs.
-Ethernet works fine
+   kernel boots, and can't be ejected while the kernel runs.<br>
-   both during tftp-boot and under Linux, and booting from SDCard also works
-   well.
-SDCard behavior under Linux suffers from lots of data transfer errors
-   and timeouts, so it's not really usable at the moment.<br>
    There's an option to use an external pmod SDCard reader, which *does* offer
    a card-detect pin.
 Testing in that configuration is pending.<br>
-   Finally, `nextpnr` does not currently offer a solution that passes timing;
-   however, things seem to *mostly* work, as the timing data used by the tool
-   at the moment is known to be overly conservative.

    To program the board with a pre-built bitstream file, run: